grid-rbx/rlp/README.md

 local connection = rlp("http://<address>:<port>", "")

-connection.on("greeting", function(message) -- This is an event fired in the above example, you can change this if you want into your own events.
+connection:on("greeting", function(message) -- This is an event fired in the above example, you can change this if you want into your own events.
     print("Recieved greeting: ", message)
 end)

-connection.on("new connection", function(id) -- This is an event fired in the above example, you can change this if you want into your own events.
+connection:on("new connection", function(id) -- This is an event fired in the above example, you can change this if you want into your own events.
     print("New Connection: ", id)
 end)

-connection.on("disconnection", function(id) -- Fired if we for some reason get disconnected.
+connection:on("disconnection", function(id) -- Fired if we for some reason get disconnected.
     print("Disconnection: ", id)
 end)
 connection:send("return_greeting", "Hello!") -- Example on how to send messages.